Stanley Bertram Chrimes

-Stanley Bertram Chrimes (February 23, 1907 in Sidcup, Kent, England - July 21, 1984 in Penarth, Glamorgan, Wales) was head of the department of history at University College, Cardiff, University of Wales, and a noted biographer of Henry VII of England.
+Stanley Bertram Chrimes (23 February 1907 in Sidcup, Kent, England - 21 July 1984 in Penarth, Glamorgan, Wales) was head of the department of history at University College, Cardiff, University of Wales, and a noted biographer of Henry VII of England.
 He taught at the University of Glasgow from 1937 to 1952.

 Personal life

-Chrimes married Mabel Keyser on June 8, 1937, and remained together until his death.
+Chrimes married Mabel Keyser on 8 June 1937 and they remained together until his death.
 The couple had no children.